Strong approximation of Gaussian beta-ensemble characteristic polynomials: the hyperbolic regime: Introduction

-In the elliptic regime, the phase function becomes highly oscillatory and additionally has random corrections.
-Indeed a scaling limit of this phase function (or rather the difference $\alpha_{n}(z) - \alpha_n(z+x/N)$) is precisely what gives rise to the \emph{Brownian carousel} \cite{ValkoVirag}.
-We have not considered the scaling limit of the characteristc polynomial in this regime (which should be the Stochastic $\zeta$-function of \cite{CNN17}, \cite{CHNNR}, and \cite{ValkoVirag20}), but the analysis in this paper is the first, independent step to solving this problem.
+In the elliptic regime, the transfer matrices become highly oscillatory, the microscopic fluctuations of which are precisely what gives rise to the \emph{Brownian carousel} \cite{ValkoVirag}.
+The scaling limit of the characteristc polynomial in this regime has not been considered, but it should be the Stochastic $\zeta$-function of \cite{ValkoVirag20}, which for $\beta=2$ originates in \cite{CNN17} and \cite{CHNNR}.
+The analysis in this paper is the first, independent step to solving this problem.

-So, we view each of these problems as separate, and in this paper we solely focus on the analysis of the hyperbolic portion of the random recurrence, which is needed at essentially all $z \in \C$ (save for a small window around $z=0$).
-As we are ultimately interested in $z \in (-1,1)$ for applications of Gaussian multiplicative chaos, our main result Theorem \ref{thm:real} will concern the hyperbolic portions of the recurrence at any real $z.$ However, to illustrate the technique, we have also formulated a result Theorem \ref{thm:planar} for $z \in \C$ well--separated from $(-1,1).$
+So, we treat of these problems (the hyperbolic, parabolic and elliptic transfer matrix recurrences of G$\beta$E) separately, and in this paper we solely focus on the analysis of the hyperbolic portion of the random recurrence.
+This is needed to describe the asymptotics of the characteristic polynomial for all $z \in \C$ (save for a small window around $z=0$).